mongodb/specifications/source/connection-string/connection-string-spec.rst

 ----------------
 Host Information
 ----------------
 Unlike a standard URI, the connection string allows for identifying multiple hosts.
-The host information section of the connection string is delimited by the trailing slash ("/") or end of string.
+The host information section of the connection string MAY be delimited by the trailing slash ("/") or end of string.

 The host information must contain at least one host identifier but may contain more (see the alternative hosts / ports in the general syntax diagram above).
 Multiple host identifiers are delimited by a comma (",").